byezy/byezy.github.io/turtles.md

 To this, the little old lady crowed triumphantly,

-"It's no use, Mr. James—it's turtles all the way down."
+"It's no use, Mr. James — it's turtles all the way down."

+---
 Ross, John R. (1967).
 Constraints on variables in syntax (Doctoral dissertation).
 Massachusetts Institute of Technology.